tgenlis83/dqn_paper_atari/README.md

 ## Introduction

-This project presents the re-implementation and enhancement of the Deep Q-Network (DQN) originally introduced by Mnih et al. in 2015.
-Motivated by a desire to deepen our understanding of reinforcement learning (RL) and deep learning, and driven by curiosity about reimplementing influential papers, we replicated the DQN with modifications to accommodate computational constraints.

-We then upgraded the model by integrating components from the Rainbow algorithm, including dueling networks, prioritized experience replay, n-step returns, and noisy networks.
-Comprehensive evaluations were conducted by comparing each version against a random action baseline and analyzing the impact of different parameters and network configurations.
+This project re-implements and enhances the Deep Q-Network (DQN) by Mnih et al. (2015).
+We replicated the DQN with modifications for computational constraints and integrated components from the Rainbow algorithm, such as dueling networks, prioritized experience replay, n-step returns, and noisy networks.
+Evaluations against a random action baseline showed significant performance improvements, demonstrating the effectiveness of these enhancements.

-The results demonstrate significant performance improvements with each enhancement, highlighting the effectiveness of the integrated components.
-This work provides insights into the practical implementation of advanced RL techniques and underscores the educational value of reimplementing foundational research.

 ## Motivation

-Our primary motivation for this project was to deepen our understanding of reinforcement learning and deep learning by engaging directly with seminal research in the field.
-By reimplementing the original DQN, we aimed to explore its foundational mechanics firsthand.
-Enhancing the DQN with components from the Rainbow algorithm allowed us to evaluate the effects of these upgrades on performance and further our educational growth in advanced RL techniques.
+Our goal was to deepen our understanding of reinforcement learning and deep learning by reimplementing the DQN and integrating Rainbow components.
+This allowed us to explore foundational mechanics and evaluate the impact of advanced RL techniques.

 ### Environment